-The Semifinal Official Canvass Statement of Votes Cast (SVC) which reports election results by individual voting precincts is available the morning after the election at the elections office.
+The Semifinal Official Canvass Statement of Votes Cast (SVC) which reports election results by individual voting precincts is available the Thursday after the election at the elections office.
 For most elections, this report is also posted on the department's website.
-Once the election is certified, the Final Official Canvass Statement of Votes Cast is made available at our office and on the website.
+Once the election is certified, the final Statement of Votes Cast is made available at our office and on the website.